Frequently asked questions

 When do classes begin?

-The first semester of classes for any admission group will be either the summer or fall following acceptance into the program, depending on how you intend to meet the residency requirement.
+The first semester of classes for any admission group will be the summer following acceptance into the program.

 Are classes available to complete the doctoral degree entirely online?